"Goodnight children, everywhere."The one with a bastard father and a ham-tastic alien.Written by Mark Gatiss.

 - Expospeak Gag:The Doctor: I'll use my unrivaled knowledge of trans-temporal extirpation methods to neutralize the residual electronic pattern.

 Rose: You what?

 The Doctor: I'm gonna tape over it.

-- Expy: Mr. Connolly is similar to Uncle Vernon in appearance (stocky, brown mustache), abusive behavior, and obsession with appearances.
+- Expy: Mr. Connelly is similar to Uncle Vernon in appearance (stocky, brown mustache), abusive behavior, and obsession with appearances.

-- The Fifties: Just as much of the sexist, Stepfordesque bad as the idyllic, cutesy good.
+- The '50s: Just as much of the sexist, Stepfordesque bad as the idyllic, cutesy good.